Creamy Potatoes Au Gratin Recipe & Video

 Ingredients

-- 4 pounds (1800g) Potatoes , scrubbed clean (preferrably gold potatoes)
+- 4 pounds (1800 g) Potatoes , scrubbed clean (preferably gold potatoes)

 - 2 cloves Garlic

-- 1 to 1 1/2 Tablespoons Kosher Salt , or to taste
+- 1 to 1 1/2 Tablespoons (30-45 ml) Kosher Salt , or to taste

-- 1/2 teaspoon freshly grated Nutmeg , or to taste
+- 1/2 teaspoon (2.5 ml) freshly grated Nutmeg , or to taste

-- 2 1/2 cups (600ml) Heavy Cream
+- 2 1/2 cups (600 ml) Heavy Cream

 Instructions

-- Preheat oven to 350°F.
+- Preheat oven to 350°F/175°C.

-- Crack the garlic cloves break them up slightly then rub the insides of a 9"x11" baking dish.
+- Crack the garlic cloves break them up slightly then rub the insides of a 9″x11″ baking dish.
 Set aside.

-- Peel and thinly slice the potatoes - about 1/8" thick.
-Put the sliced potatoes into a large bowl.Season potatoes with salt, black pepper, and nutmeg.
+- Season potatoes with salt, black pepper, and nutmeg.
 Get your hands in there and toss the slices to coat evenly.
 Slap a potato slice against your tongue to test for seasoning.
 It should be noticeably seasoned but not overpoweringly so.

-- Layer potatoes into the prepared baking dish, smoothing the top so everything is fairly level.
-Pour cream over potatoes just to the point where you can press down on the top layer and the potato slices disappear under the cream.
+- Pour heavy cream over potatoes to the point where you can press down on the top layer and the potato slices disappear under the cream.
 Give a couple presses down on the potatoes then taste cream for seasoning again.
 You should just marginally taste the salt.
 Add a sprinkle more if needed.

-- Bake for a total of about 1 1/2 hours (larger batches will take longer).
-Every 20-30 minutes or so, open the oven and with the back of a large spoon, break the crust the cream is starting to form.
-On the final "crusting breaking" the consistency of the cream should noticeably thicker and have absorbed into the potatoes a decent amount.
-For the final 20-30 minutes, leave everything untouched to form a golden top.
+- For the final 20-30 minutes, leave everything untouched to form a golden top.
 Cream should be nearly all broke down and absorbed with just a bit of creamy, buttery-ness between the potato slices.

-- Remove from oven allow to cool a bit before serving.
+- Remove from oven and allow to cool a bit before serving.
 It will retain an intense heat for at least 10-15 minutes.

 I’ve made this 3 years in a row and it ALWAYS get reave reviews from everyone, even died-in-the-wool mashed potatoes people.
 This year though, my oven is on the fritz and I hoped to make them ahead, in case I cant count on the oven.